ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-ie.md

 > [!warning]
 >
-> Note that it is still possible to unlock and recover the transfer code of your domain name after its expiration.
+> Note that it is still possible to unlock and retrieve the transfer code of your domain name after its expiration.
 According to registry rules, a domain in [redemption period](https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en) may need to be restored so that it can be transferred.
 Contact your new registrar for transfer details.
 >

 Once the status is set to `Disabled`{.action}, a link labelled `AUTH/INFO`{.action} will appear.
 Clicking on this link will open a window that contains your AUTH/INFO code (also known as transfer key, domain password, AUTH-CODE or EPP-Code).